sericaia/www/src/pages/blogposts/20170410_orchestrate-2017-a-poc-of-a-devops-conference-in-barcelona.md

 ---
-title: "Orchestrate 2017 - a PoC of a DevOps conference in Barcelona"
+title: 'Orchestrate 2017 - a PoC of a DevOps conference in Barcelona'
-date: "2017-04-10"
+date: '2017-04-10'
 ---

 I went to Barcelona for just the second time to attend to Orchestrate 2017 and speak at NodeConf Barcelona.
 It was really nice to be in such an amazing city again with all this mix of tech content, great environment, nice “tapas” food and beach nearby.

 [Orchestrate](https://ti.to/blended/orchestrate-2017/en) is a 1-day conference about DevOps and as such, some fancy topics like as Containers, Docker, Kubernetes, Microservices, TensorFlow were mentioned.
 I'm kind of an outsider on these topics (I'm a developer), so, for me, the conference had some interesting news and I found some learning opportunities.

 **Luke Bond** kicked off with a talk about [Kubernetes Operators](https://coreos.com/blog/introducing-operators.html).
 He started to talk about the difference between Kubernetes primitives and operators and explained that operators do application specific stuff that Kubernetes can’t do (they extend the functionality to increase automation!).
 Some of the examples that may need operators are integrations with databases.

 [Etcd Operator](https://coreos.com/blog/introducing-the-etcd-operator.html) was also mentioned and used through the demos.
 This operator has some important features such as create, destroy, resize, backup or upgrade for the etcd distributed key-value store.
 Installing an operator is as easy as creating a deployment and Luke showed how to use an operator to upgrade the [cluster size](https://github.com/lukebond/orchestrate-barcelona-operators-20170406/blob/master/demo.txt).

 **Andrew Martin** gave a talk about security.
 He started defining what security is and analysing some vulnerabilities from the previous years.
 Some tricks about how reduce these vulnerabilities were given: (a) have specs, robust design and improved build; (2) deploy often!
 (3) measure your tests (4) Upskill your team (YLD can help with that with training!).